 School council provides a meaningful way in which all students can voice their opinions and have their views taken into account in decisions that impact them.

 The school council is made up of a group of students, who have been elected by their classmates to support our direct democratic system.
-Members of the student council, in collaboration with our Deputy Headteacher and Head of Autism Research and Development, decide on weekly questions and record the votes/opinions in every class.
+Members of the student council, our Deputy Headteacher analyses student experience and discuss ideas for improvement.

 What are the benefits of joining the School Council?